Online booking for the MS Trust Annual Conference is now closed. If you wish to book please contact Karen@medivents.co.uk tel. 01462 476314

 - Dr Audrey Daisley and Dr Rachel Tams, Consultant Clinical Psychologists, Oxford

-- Dr Jenny Freeman, Reader in Physiotherapy & Rehabilitation, Plymouth
+- Professor Jenny Freeman, Reader in Physiotherapy & Rehabilitation, Plymouth

 - Professor Gavin Giovannoni, Professor of Neurology, London